Customermates logoCustomermates logo Home

 Each record includes structured fields: name, email, phone, address, position, plus as many custom fields as you need.
 No field limits, no extra charge.

 Every business tracks different data.
-Customermates lets you create unlimited custom fields of various types:
+Customermates supports 10 custom field types:

 Your contact management adapts to your workflow, not the other way around.
 Other CRMs like HubSpot or Zoho limit custom fields or charge a premium.